syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **Tick line visibility**

 The [`showTicks`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/showTicks.html) property of the axis is used to enable or disable the visibility of both the major and the minor ticks of axis.
-The default value of the property is true
+The default value of this property is true.

 {% highlight dart %}